-Notes About Using amsmath split Environment In Hebrew Documents
+Notes About Using amsmath split Environment in Hebrew Documents

-Recently I’ve worked on a Hebrew document in LaTeX and wanted to use the split environment to typeset some multiline formula.
-The document which compiled just fine till that point, failed to compile with the following error:
+Recently I’ve worked on a Hebrew document in LaTeX and wanted to use the split environment to typeset a multiline formula.
+The document, which compiled just fine until that point, failed to compile with the following error:

-Package amsmath Error: \begin{split} won't work here.
+Package amsmath Error: begin{split} won't work here.

-Continue reading Notes About Using amsmath split Environment In Hebrew Documents
+Continue reading Notes About Using amsmath split Environment in Hebrew Documents

-Installing IvriTex-1.2.1 on teTex-3.0
+Installing IvriTeX-1.2.1 on teTeX-3.0

-1. Download the ivritex-1.2.1 source-code from here .
+1. Download the IvriTeX-1.2.1 source code from here.

 2. Extract the archive into a temporary directory.

-5. As root execute “updmap –enable Map culmus.map”.
+5. As root, execute “updmap –enable Map culmus.map”.

-6. Still as root execute “mktexlsr”.
+6. Still as root, execute “mktexlsr”.

-7. Ivritex 1.2.1 should be installed now.
+7. IvriTeX 1.2.1 should be installed now.

 --- Makefile 2007-02-14 19:59:52.000000000 +0200